flatcar-archive/flatcar-docs/os/booting-on-launchtimevps.md

 1. Ensure you have set your [SSH public keys][rh-ssh-keys-page].
 If you do not have a RimuHosting account, use the register link.
 2. Configure a [new VM][rh-variable-plan-page] (including memory, disk size and data center.
 Start the order.
-2. In the Software installs section select the Container Linux image (currently only the stable channel is provided).
+2. In the Software installs section select the Flatcar Linux image (currently only the stable channel is provided).
 Tab away from that field to reveal the cloud config input field.
 Then provide your cloud config.
 <div class="row">
   <div class="col-lg-8 col-md-10 col-sm-8 col-xs-12 co-m-screenshot">
     <a href="rimuhosting-coreos-image-select-cloud-config.png">
       <img src="img/rimuhosting-coreos-image-select-cloud-config.png" />
     </a>
-    <div class="co-m-screenshot-caption">Choosing the Container Linux image and providing a cloud config.</div>
+    <div class="co-m-screenshot-caption">Choosing the Flatcar Linux image and providing a cloud config.</div>
   </div>
 </div>
 4. Start the install.
 The server will be setup and you will be notified when that is complete.

-A VM can be reinstalled (with a fresh/clean Container Linux image and different cloud-config) via the [reinstall interface][rh-reinstall-page].
+A VM can be reinstalled (with a fresh/clean Flatcar Linux image and different cloud-config) via the [reinstall interface][rh-reinstall-page].

 ### Via the API